wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **M:**&ensp;I feel there is a misunderstanding.
 By ‘accidental’ I mean something to which no known law applies.
 When I say everything is accidental, uncaused, I only mean that the causes and the laws according to which they operate are beyond our knowing or even imagining.
-If you call what you take to be orderly, harmonious and predictable ‘natural’, then what obeys higher laws and is moved by higher powers may be called spontaneöus.
+If you call what you take to be orderly, harmoniöus and predictable ‘natural’, then what obeys higher laws and is moved by higher powers may be called spontaneöus.
 Thus, we shall have two natural orders: the personal and predictable, and the impersonal or super-personal and unpredictable.
 Call it lower nature and higher nature and drop the word ‘accidental’.
 As you grow in knowledge and insight, the borderline between lower and higher nature keeps on receding, but the two remain until they are seen as one.